Toše Proeski: Honors

-On 9 April 2019, North Macedonia's government made a decision to rename the sports stadium "Philip II" in the capital city of Skopje in honour of Toše.
-The stadium's new name is "Toše Proeski National Arena".
+On 9 April 2019, North Macedonia's government made a decision to rename the sports stadium "Philip II" in the capital city of Skopje in honor of Proeski.
+The stadium's name is "Toše Proeski National Arena".
+A statue in honor of Proeski was placed in Nova Gradiška in 2021.
+However, the statue was subject to criticism by locals on social media, with many saying that it does not look like Proeski and that "even the Macedonians wouldn't recognize it".